craftingcity/The-Known-World/Prenotes Nov 19 25.md

 The YELLOW cart holds stable foodstuffs and consumer goods, including over three dozen live chickens, sixty square yards of hemp fabrics, and a large array of working tools, such as hammers, pickaxes, and lumber axes.

 #### Orange Cart
-The ORANGE cart holds military supplies, including thirty sets of chainmail armor, swords, and shields made of Steel, and a cache of modern weapons, including 4 Durandurm Longblasters and 64 Fire Red Magazines.
+The ORANGE cart holds military supplies, including thirty sets of chainmail armor, swords, and shields made of Steel.

 #### The Ambush
-The caravan is walking into an ambush set up by the HDF's 2nd Auxiliary Corps, where 8 soldiers lie in wait  with a 'Mobile Shielded Personnel Carrier' equipped with a Durandurm Rotary Repeater.
+The caravan is walking into one of the ambushes set up by the HDF's 33rd Infantry Company along the road to and from [[Wychway]] and the Kingdom.

 15 - BLACK
 12 - RED